-Microsoft Released patch update KB4467702 (OS Build 17134.407) for devices running Windows 10 April 2018 Update, That addresses problems with Windows 10 search, Microsoft Edge, spell checker in a multi-monitor setup, mouse & keyboard, login, Task Scheduler, and a lot more.
-But as Windows 10 cumulative updates have a long history of failed installs, now a number of users report difficulty to install this update As previously users report KB4467702 update fails to install with error 0x800f0900.
-Now A new issue (same updates install Again And Again) users report on Microsoft forum:
+Microsoft Released patch update KB5011487 (OS Build 19044.1586) for devices running Windows 10 version 21H2.
+The latest Windows 10 KB5011487 addresses different problems and brings security improvements and a lot more.
+But as Windows 10 cumulative updates have a long history of failed installs, now a number of users report difficulty to install this update As previously users report KB5011487 update fails to install with error 0x800f0900.
+Now A new issue (same updates install Again And Again) users report on the Microsoft forum:

 Windows 10 Update Infinite Loop

-Many users complain that cumulative update KB4467702 pushes their systems into an infinite reboot loop after the first install.
-Specifically, even though KB4467702 is listed as successfully installed, the update is once again downloaded and Windows Update requires a reboot to complete the process.
-The same thing happens over and over again, despite KB4467702 seemingly installed correctly every time.
+Many users complain that cumulative update KB5011487 pushes their systems into an infinite reboot loop after the first install.
+Specifically, even though KB5011487 is listed as successfully installed, the update is once again downloaded and Windows Update requires a reboot to complete the process.
+The same thing happens over and over again, despite KB5011487 seemingly being installed correctly every time.

-There are a various reason the cause windows 10 to install same updates again and again but corrupted windows update Database ( Software distribution folder – Where windows temporarily download updates before applying them to the system ) is the most common reason behind this problem.
-And almost every users marked reset the update components as the Working solution to fix windows 10 update infinite loop.
+There are various reasons that caused windows 10 to install the same updates again and again but the corrupted windows update Database (Software distribution folder – Where windows temporarily download updates before applying them to the system) is the most common reason behind this problem.
+And almost every user marked reset the update components as the Working solution to fix the windows 10 update infinite loop.

 Fix Windows 10 Infinite Boot Loop

-Microsoft has acknowledged that the issue still persists with a number of Windows 10 users and are currently looking into it.
-Many of the OS users have resolved the Windows 10 infinite Boot loop by rebooting the Windows Update service.
+Microsoft has acknowledged that the issue still persists with a number of Windows 10 users and is currently looking into it.
+Many of OS users have resolved the Windows 10 infinite Boot loop by rebooting the Windows Update service.

-But for them who still looking for solutions to fix windows 10 Infinite boot loop open command prompt as administrator And perform command below one by one.
+But for those who still looking for solutions to fix the windows 10 Infinite boot loop open the command prompt as administrator And perform the commands below one by one.

 net stop wuauserv